-Our 55,000 total square-foot, computer controlled facilities house state-of-the-art computer controlled equipment run by our manufacturing experts.
+We are an aluminum sand casting foundry that specializes in the V-Process method of sand casting.
+Our 55,000 total square-foot facility houses state-of-the-art computer controlled equipment run by our manufacturing experts.
 Compared with a typical sand foundry, we produce finer finishes and cast to tighter and more consistent tolerances.
 The result?
 An upgrade in quality at a comparable or even lower total cost.

 We provide a multitude of services not always available from other casting suppliers including: